CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 1. Search for **MySQL 8.1 Command Line Client** on your computer.
 Execute it to open up the terminal.
 2. Enter your root password.
 3. Run the SQL statements in `./backend/schema.sql` on the terminal.
+4. Run the SQL statements in `./Auth/schema.sql` on the terminal.

 ## Setup environment variables